INTERNATIONAL ASSOCIATION OF FIRE FIGHTERS (IAFF)

 2. The Union agrees that members will not apply for disability leave under the LEOFF pension system for absences of less than three (3) scheduled workdays/shifts unless the member does not have sufficient paid sick leave accrued.
 When a member applies for disability leave, the commencement of the disability leave shall be as of the first hour that the member was unable to report to work.
 Any sick leave which subsequently is covered by an approved disability leave shall be credited to the affected members, provided that such credit shall not result in sick leave accrual in excess of the maximum, accumulations stated in paragraph I above.
 It is the intent of this section that the City’s total liability for combined paid sick leave and disability leave shall not exceed six (6) months for any one incident.

-3. Regular full time members enrolled in the LEOFF Retirement System after October 1, 1977 will accrue one (1) duty shift per month during the first 72 months of service.
+3. Regular full-time members enrolled in the LEOFF Retirement System after October 1, 1977 will accrue one (1) duty shift per month during the first 72 months of service.
 After 72 mouths, members will accrue sixteen (16) hours per month.
 Maximum accumulation is one thousand four hundred forty (1,440) hours for field operations personnel.
 LEOFF II Day Shift members will accrue eight (8) hours per month to a maximum of nine hundred and sixty (960) hours.

-4. Use of and eligibility for sick leave shall be governed by departmental Manual of Operations.
+4. Use and eligibility for sick leave shall be governed by departmental Manual of Operations.
 All full-time members are permitted to remain away from their employment because of illness or physical inability, whether incurred on-duty or off-duty, without loss of compensation up to the number of sick leave hours that the member has accrued.

 ARTICLE 16